art

 What the Work Builds Toward

-Westenberg's body of work arrives in a moment where who gets to direct major pop videos — and whose visual language gets to define mainstream pop culture — is increasingly contested.
-Her presence in that conversation isn't just meaningful as representation; it's meaningful because the work itself demonstrates a visual intelligence the conversation has been missing.
+Westenberg's body of work arrives in a moment where who gets to direct major pop videos, and whose visual language gets to define mainstream pop culture, is increasingly contested.
+Her presence in that conversation isn't just meaningful as representation.
+It's meaningful because the work itself demonstrates a visual intelligence the conversation has been missing.

 Music video is ephemeral in theory and lasting in practice.
 The images that Westenberg has put into the world through Janelle Monae, Lizzo, and others will keep circulating.
 They've already shaped how a generation thinks about what pop visuals can do.